lagogl/CopiaFlupsyDeltaFuturo/replit.md

 - **External Integration Flow**: Standardized JSON data exchange via API key authentication, with synchronization processes for data consistency and conflict resolution.
 - **Spreadsheet Operations Module**: Independent module with a mobile-first, editable cell interface for rapid data entry, real-time validation, auto-save, and batch operations.
 It includes dynamic size calculation, intelligent performance-based sorting of baskets, and visual performance indicators.
 - **Data Precision**: Improved precision for average weight calculations (3 decimal places).
+- **Performance Optimization**: Debug logging cleanup in SpreadsheetOperations and Baskets modules to improve page load speed.
 - **Manual Editing**: Enhanced functionality for manual input of mortality percentage and animals per kg, disabling automatic calculations when manual mode is active.
 - **Deployment Strategy**: Node.js 20 on Replit with PostgreSQL 16 for development; Vite/esbuild for production build with autoscale deployment.